MartinBulla/RWLE_predation_timing/Data/READ_ME.txt

-last_visit    date and time (yyyy-mm-dd hh:mm:ss) of the last (final) visit of the nest (visit when fate was determined) end_expo    date and time when the incubation has ended (yyyy-mm-dd hh:mm:ss), estimated as indicated in "end_type" fate        was the nest predated (0) or did it hatch (1), was deserted or failed for another reasons (2) or has unknown fate (5); 2 and 5 survived for the time of exposure so for some models can be used as 1 logger_fate     is the fate (predation) based on the logger data end_type    indicates how the end_expo is calculated
+last_visit    date and time (yyyy-mm-dd hh:mm:ss) of the last (final) visit of the nest (visit when fate was determined) end_expo    date and time when the incubation has ended (yyyy-mm-dd hh:mm:ss), estimated as indicated in "end_type" fate        was the nest predated (0) or did it hatch (1), was deserted or failed for another reasons (2) or has unknown fate (5); 2 and 5 survived for the time of exposure so for some models can be used as 1 end_type    indicates how end_expo is calculated

 - for a predated nest with loggers end_expo is based on the logger data (logger) and represents precise date and time, i.e. end_expo equals last_ok